4teamwork/ftw-buildouts/README.rst

 ``${buildout:test-egg}``).

 **plone-development.cfg**: Provides a buildout base configuration for developing a plone add-on package.
+It is an extension for a version specific test buildout.

 Features: